hashicorp/consul/website/source/docs/install/index.html.md

 # Install Consul

-Installing Consul is simple.
-There are two main approaches to installing Consul:
+There are two main approaches for installing Consul:

 1. [Installing on Kubernetes](#install-on-kubernetes)